georgiy-pruss/CoffeeScriptToo/README.md

   }
 - new X, new X(args) --> X!, X!(args) - just an idea, to get rid of going left
-- OMG this bug (unmatched unindentations) is still there too! https://github.com/satyr/coco/wiki/wtfcs multiple for's in comprehension is right
+- OMG this bug (unmatched unindentations) is still there too! https://github.com/satyr/coco/wiki/wtfcs multiple for's in comprehension is right though
 - ...more to follow.
 </pre>